sendwithus/docs/v1/templates.md

 If no locale is specified in the URL the default locale will be used in all cases.

-*NOTE:* - All parameters are mandatory unless otherwise noted.
+*NOTE* -- All parameters are mandatory unless otherwise noted.

 ## Get a List of Templates